 1. Source: ISI, Bloomberg, National Bureau of Economic Research, Haver Analytics, FMRCo (Asset Allocation Research Team) as of February 26, 2020.
 Data based on S&P 500 Index price returns.
 Duration ends with a complete retracement of losses.
 Recessions are defined by the National Bureau of Economic Research.

 2. The S&P 500® Index is a market capitalization–weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation.
 S&P and S&P 500 are registered service marks of Standard & Poor's Financial Services LLC.
+The CBOE Dow Jones Volatility Index is a key measure of market expectations of near-term volatility conveyed by S&P 500 stock index option prices.
 You cannot invest directly in an index.

 This information is intended to be educational and is not tailored to the investment needs of any specific investor.

 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.

 Investment decisions should be based on an individual’s own goals, time horizon, and tolerance for risk.

 Past performance is no guarantee of future results.